 The biggest decision to make is whether to go with a super automatic or a semi-automatic machine.
 The basic difference between these two categories is that super-automatic machines are foolproof and do everything automatically at the touch of a button, while semi-automatic machines require you to grind and tamp (think press into a tightly packed hockey puck) the coffee yourself.

 Super-automatic machines are for those that place a premium on convenience and just want an easy, no fuss way to make espresso at home.
-With their single button functionality adding one of these machines to your morning routine takes zero extra brain power.
+With their single button functionality, adding one of these machines to your morning routine takes zero extra brain power.
 Also, if you have guests you can generally teach them to use the machine in under a minute.
 The sacrifice you make here is taste.
 We found that while super-automatic machines can brew some pretty good espresso, they often tended to water it down a bit and couldn't match the rich, full-bodied shots we were able to pull from semi-automatic models.
-Bottom line: these machines are quick, easy, and even tasty, but they're not going to match the quality of your favorite Starbucks order.
+Bottom line: these machines are quick, easy, and even tasty, but they're not going to match the quality of your favorite coffee shop order.